Randy Arozarena Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.6 K/9, the fourth-best in MLB.
+- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in MLB.

-- The Yankees have a 3.59 team ERA that ranks seventh among all league pitching staffs.
+- The Yankees' 3.54 team ERA ranks fifth across all MLB pitching staffs.

-- Yankees pitchers combine to rank 11th in baseball in home runs given up (33 total, one per game).
+- Yankees pitchers combine to give up the 10th-fewest home runs in baseball (33 total, one per game).

-- The Yankees will send German (2-2) out for his seventh start of the season.
-He is 2-2 with a 4.46 ERA and 39 strikeouts through 34 1/3 innings pitched.
+- Cole (5-0 with a 1.35 ERA and 52 strikeouts in 46 2/3 innings pitched) makes the start for the Yankees, his eighth of the season.

-- In his most recent appearance on Monday, the right-hander tossed 8 1/3 innings against the Cleveland Guardians, giving up one earned run while surrendering two hits.
+- In his last appearance on Tuesday, the righty tossed six innings against the Cleveland Guardians, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.